hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

 - WWW
     - world wide web
+    - description
         - system of internet servers
         - that support formatted HTML documents
         - tends to be upto date
         - has vast amounts of information
+    - how it works?
+        - invented by Tim Berners Liee in 1989
+        - can be accessed via the internet
+        - accessed using web browsing software
+        - HTML is a markup (formatting) lanuage for WWW
+            - web pages are text documents formatted and annotated using HTML
+        - uses URL (Uniform Resource Locator)
+            - an address thats unique to identify the web page
+        - HTTP allows retireval of linked resources across the web
+        - HTTPS provides secure websites
+        - web pages may contain images. video, etc...
+        - hyperlinks allow users to navigate between web pages
+        - comporises websites made up of a number of web pages
+        - is basically a system of web servers (serving HTML documents)

 - video conferencing services
     - to conduct conferences between two or more participants